EU regulators investigate Google’s plan to buy Fitbit

 Google agreed to buy Fitbit in November for $2.1 billion.
 Privacy and consumer groups have called on authorities to block the deal, citing privacy and antitrust concerns.

+“This deal is about devices, not data,” said Rick Osterloh, Google’s senior vice president for devices and services.
+“We’ve been clear from the beginning that we will not use Fitbit health and wellness data for Google ads,” he wrote in a blog post.

-The investigation underscores the leading role European Union authorities have taken in global efforts to regulate the big technology companies.
+The investigation underscores the leading role EU authorities have taken in global efforts to regulate the big technology companies.

 Vestager has been at forefront of the movement to rein in the likes of Google and its Silicon Valley rivals.
 During her first five-year term as competition commissioner, she slapped Google with nearly $10 billion in penalties for multiple antitrust cases involving its Android operating system, advertising business and shopping service.